Reidar Fauske Sognnaes: Biography

 Following World War II, in which he served in the Royal Norwegian Air Force, Sognnaes accepted a teaching position at Harvard University.
 There he occupied an endowed chair as the Charles A. Brackett professor of oral pathology and eventually served Director of Postdoctoral Studies at the Harvard School of Dental Medicine between 1956 and 1960, when he came to UCLA.
 Sognnaes guided the founding of the UCLA School of Dentistry, which was established in 1960.
 Sognnæs also put his name on scientific publications, primarily on research on tooth enamel and fluoride.
 Later he published several articles on education and research.
 He stepped down as dean in 1968, but continued as professor.

-Sognnaes will perhaps be best remembered for his work as a gifted forensic scientist.
-He is credited with identifying the remains of Adolf Hitler and Martin Bormann, through examination of American and Soviet documents.
+Sognnaes is credited with identifying the remains of Adolf Hitler and Martin Bormann, through examination of American and Soviet documents.
 Sognnaes also disproved the theory that President George Washington had wooden teeth.
 When the original dentures were stolen from the Smithsonian Institution during 1981, he was able to produce a duplicate.

 Reidar Sognnaes was President of the International Association for Dental Research, a member of the American Association for the Advancement of Science and held an honorary doctorate from the University of Oslo.
-The Reidar Sognnaes Award of Excellence is awarded annually by the American Academy of Forensic Sciences in honor of Dr. Reidar F. Sognnaes, L.D.S., D.M.D., Ph.D.
+The Reidar Sognnaes Award of Excellence is awarded annually by the American Academy of Forensic Sciences in honor of Sognnaes.